ahmadkhudeish/shopping-list-react-native-asyncstorage/README.md

 3. Make sure the Emulator is running before starting the app
 4. Open a new terminal window and run the command `git clone https://github.com/ahmadkhudeish/shopping-list-react-native-asyncstorage.git` to clone the repository into a directory inside your machine
 5. Go inside this directory by running `cd shopping-list-react-native-asyncstorage/react-native-app`
-6. Run the command `npm start` to start the meteor server
+6. Run the command `npm install` to install necessary node_modules
 7. Once that is done, run the command `npm run android` to start the app packager and run the application